luck02/dibbler/README.md

 * Etc, this is a proof of concept and it could get quite a bit more complex:

 Architecture:
 * Simple golang web server.
-I will probably drop in Tiger Tonic later in order to capitalize on someone elses go routine handling.
+I thought about dropping in tiger tonic, however as of right now I don't see a use case for it.
 * Orchestration that launches in a go routine (not yet) and returns a 200 if a bid has been placed or a 204 if no bid is to be placed.
 * dibbler.go is the main web server.
 * Calls GetCampaigns to get list of applicable campaigns